Novaryu/archinstallguide/Audio.md

 9. Change the music directory in the config file to the directory you set in mpd.conf
 10. Change ncmpcpp bindings by copying the default bindings and editing with `cp /usr/share/doc/ncmpcpp/bindings ~/.config/ncmpcpp/bindings`
 11. Control mpd by using mpc with e.g. `mpc toggle`, `mpc volume +5`, `mpc next`, `mpc prev`, etc.
+12. Add EQ by installing `sudo pacman -S easyeffects lsp-plugins` and setting desired EQ in easyeffects
+13. Make sure you run it at start by adding this to i3 config: `exec --no-startup-id easyeffects --gapplication-service`